 I am a proud owner of the hardware Korg Arp Odyssey reissue.
-It really is a great synth, and you can get lost for hours making patches that, unfortunately, you’ll probably never make again.
+It really is a great synth.
+You can get lost for hours making patches that, unfortunately, you’ll probably never make again.
 Easy come, easy go, it seems.
 I was very interested to hear what the new iOS app, ODYSSEi sounded like, with some features being an upgrade over the original (like 8 voices and built in effects).
 ODYSSEi was definitely worth the 20 dollar introduction price, if just for curiosities sake alone.

 In general, its tough for a software version to touch the sound of the real deal.
 The weight and presence in a mix is simply never the same.
 And this particular hardware has an iconic, unique sound that rivals many of the best synths.
 When I heard this new iOS app worked with Korg’s Midi iOS DAW Gadget, I became a lot more excited about it.